sheldonhull/sheldonhull.hugo/content/notes/development/powershell/_index.md

 }
 ```

-The SecretsManagement powershell module supports a variety of backends such as 1Password, Thycotic Secrets Server, Lastpass, and more.
+SecretsManagement powershell module supports a variety of backends such as 1Password, Thycotic Secrets Server, Lastpass, and more.

 [↗️ List of Secrets Management Modules](https://www.powershellgallery.com/packages?q=Tags%3A%22SecretManagement%22)